 At Trent University, we all have a responsibility to participate in a Culture of Consent.
-That means respecting people's boundaries, asking for consent, and standing up against sexual violence.
+That means respecting people's boundaries, communicating about consent, not coercing or pressuring people to do what they don't want to do, and standing up against sexual violence.

 Consent is an active, direct, voluntary, unimpaired, continual and conscious choice and agreement between persons to engage in physical contact or sexual activity.

 So what is consent when it comes to sexual activity?

 Consent is an essential part of sex.
 We’re talking all kinds of sex: sex with your hands, sex with your mouth, sex with toys, plus all those acts that may lead to sex like cuddling, sexting or making out.
 Consent is a must for all of this hot stuff.
 Everyone has to get ‘the okay’ before getting busy in any way.